1lynnj/python-fizzbuzz/README.md

 # Python FizzBuzz

 This segment is intended to be used to teach how to use the Python debugger along with Pytest.
+# Adding my name to the README
+Lynn

 ## Setup